 Remove anything in the car that you won’t need on your trip.
-This includes the floor mats and any items stored in the trunk of a crossover vehicle where they won’t be needed while driving to the campsite.
+This includes the floor mats and any items stored in the trunk of a crossover vehicle where they won’t be used on your camping trip.

 2. Use Small, Squared Totes

-Smaller totes give much more flexibility in arranging and organizing inside your car – and they won’t get as heavy when filled with gear.
-Look for totes that are squared so there is less wasted space.
+Smaller totes give a lot more flexibility in arranging and organizing inside your car – and they won’t get as heavy when filled with gear.
+Look for totes that are squared, so there is less wasted space.
 Squared tote bags and large packing cubes are other great ways to use up every inch of space.